jjovelc/scRNAseq_data_analysis/README.md

 Because of their popularity, we provide code using the frameworks Seurat (for R users) and Scanpy (for Python users), whenever we manage to get a working version of the code.

 Unless otherwise indicated, all examples presented hereafter are based on the 10X genomics dataset derived using the Single Cell 3' v3 chemistry named Parent_NGSC3_DI_PBMC.
 The dataset is described [here](https://cf.10xgenomics.com/samples/cell-exp/4.0.0/Parent_NGSC3_DI_PBMC/Parent_NGSC3_DI_PBMC_web_summary.html).
+A second database used for cell classification and differential expression analysis is a random sample extracted from a PBMC COVID dataset described [here](https://pubmed.ncbi.nlm.nih.gov/34062119/) we will refer to that as PBMC-COVID.

 ## Quantification